Herbert Nicholls

-Sir Herbert Nicholls KCMG (11 August 1868 – 11 November 1940) was an Australian judge and politician, who was Chief Justice of Tasmania from 1914 to 1937, and as an independent member of the Tasmanian House of Assembly from 1900 to 1909.
-In parliament, he served as Attorney-General (1903 to 1904) and Leader of the Opposition (1906 to 1909).
+Sir Herbert Nicholls KCMG (11 August 1868 – 11 November 1940) was an Australian judge and politician, who served as Chief Justice of Tasmania from 1914 to 1937 and, as an independent member of the Tasmanian House of Assembly from 1900 to 1909, as Attorney-General (1903 to 1904) and Leader of the Opposition (1906 to 1909).

 Early life

-Nicholls was born in Ballarat, Victoria in 1868, to the English journalist Henry Richard (H. R.) Nicholls and his Irish-born wife Ellen Minchin.
+Nicholls was born in Ballarat, Victoria in 1868, to the English journalist Henry Richard Nicholls and his Irish-born wife Ellen Minchin.
 He was educated in Ballarat, until his family moved to Hobart, Tasmania in 1883 so his father could take up the editorship of The Mercury newspaper.
+(His father is the namesake of the H. R. Nicholls Society, formed in 1986.)

 Legal career

-After working as a mail clerk, Nicholls was articled to Andrew Inglis Clark and Matthew Wilkes Simmons, and was admitted to the Bar in 1892.
-He graduated with a Bachelor of Laws from the University of Tasmania in 1896, and became a barrister.
+After working as a mail clerk, Nicholls was articled to Andrew Inglis Clark and Matthew Wilkes Simmons and was admitted to the Bar in 1892.
+He graduated with a Bachelor of Laws from the University of Tasmania in 1896 and became a barrister.

 Political career

-At a 1900 by-election, Nicholls was elected as an independent member of the Tasmanian House of Assembly, representing the multi-member electoral district of Hobart until 1903 when he became the sole member for Central Hobart.
+At a 1900 by-election, Nicholls was elected as an independent member of the Tasmanian House of Assembly, as one of the members representing the multi-member electoral district of Hobart.
+He was the first graduate of the University of Tasmania to be elected to parliament.

+In 1903 after re-districting on the occasion of the cancellation of the use of STV, he was re-elected, this time as the sole member for Central Hobart.

 From 1903 to 1904, Nicholls held two ministries in the cabinet of William Propsting: Attorney-General and Minister administering the Education Act.
 As Attorney-General, Nicholls represented police superintendent Frederick Pedder, the respondent in the landmark High Court case D'Emden v Pedder.

 On 29 May 1906, following the state election the eight opposition members of the House of Assembly voted for Nicholls as their leader.

 In December 1908, the cabinet of John Evans unanimously decided to appoint Alfred Dobson, Tasmania's Agent-General in London, as third judge of the Supreme Court of Tasmania.
 Dobson declined the appointment for personal reasons, and Nicholls was offered the role and accepted.
 He resigned from the Tasmanian Parliament on 1 January 1909.